7 Engaging Activities for Dementia Care

 Creative expression allows those living with dementia to communicate their emotions, especially as the disease progresses.
 Art therapists use a variety of techniques to encourage self-expression in those with dementia, and some of these techniques can be easily incorporated into daily life.

 Music therapy can also be combined with art activities, creating a multi-sensory experience that can be both stimulating and calming.
-For example, listening to calming music while painting with watercolors, responding to the music with their brushstrokes and colors.
+For example, listening to calming music while painting with watercolours, responding to the music with their brushstrokes and colours.
 Another engaging activity is sculpting with air-drying clay.
 This can be a great way to explore their sense of touch and create three-dimensional objects.

 Incorporating light physical activity into daily routines is also beneficial.
 Folding laundry, sorting recycling, or watering plants in the garden are all small tasks that can contribute to a sense of purpose and accomplishment, while also encouraging some movement.